From the BLS: Job Openings and Labor Turnover Summary

 This series started in December 2000.

 Note: The difference between JOLTS hires and separations is similar to the CES (payroll survey) net jobs headline numbers.
-This report is for October, the most recent employment report was for November.
+This report is for February, the employment report this Friday will be for March.

 Note that hires (dark blue) and total separations (red and light blue columns stacked) are usually pretty close each month.
 This is a measure of labor market turnover.
 When the blue line is above the two stacked columns, the economy is adding net jobs – when it is below the columns, the economy is losing jobs.